spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 values in the illuminated portion of the image.
 If the percentage of negative values exceeds a configurable and defined threshold (default value 15%), the computation of the background and RMS image from this algorithm are discarded.
-Instead the background and RMS images computed using **Background Algorithm 2**, with the associated updates, are ultimately chosen as the images to use.
+Instead the background and RMS images computed using **Constant Background Algorithm**, with the associated updates, are ultimately chosen as the images to use.
 It cannot be emphasized enough that a well-determined background measurement, leading to a good threshold definition, is very crucial for proper and successful source identification.